Holmes Beach Offshore Fishing Charter

 Making a trip to Holmes Beach this year?
 Looking for an adventure?
 Look no further than Seafood Charters, a Holmes Beach Fishing Charter with over 10 years of voyages in the Florida waters.

-Seafood Charters offers offshore and inshore fishing for groups of up to six people.
+Seafood Charters offers offshore fishing for groups of up to six people.
 By booking with us, your group will gain the advantage of Captain Keith’s extensive knowledge of the underwater topography of local waters.
 Captain Keith has spent many hours SCUBA diving the area, which provides an edge when searching for fish.
 In addition, Seafood Charters’ Carolina Skiff is equipped with state-of-the-art GPS and fish-finding technology.

 Fishing charters are the perfect activity for all ages.
 When you’re out on the water, you will learn and experience many new things.
 You’ll also get to enjoy a fresh-caught meal after a long day fishing.
 Groups with young children do not need to worry since you can choose how long you’re out on the water, and what fish you’d like to try for.
 Safety is assured by the federal government which granted Seafood Charters our official permits.
 Gear will be provided.

 We offer trips of varying lengths for up to 6 guests, and set sail in the beautiful morning hours.
 If you’d like to close your voyage with the sunset over the water, you should book a double.
 Our trips are offered in 4, 6 and 8-hour increments.